Multiple DWI Charges

 If you are convicted of multiple DWIs in Texas, your driver’s license will likely be suspended for a significant period.
 The length of the suspension depends on the number of prior offenses and other factors.

-How Long Your License Can Be Suspended
+How Long Can Your License Be Suspended

 • Second DWI: License suspension of up to 2 years